haiwen/seafile-admin-docs/manual/config/sending_email.md

 [seahub/seahub/templates/email_base.html](https://github.com/haiwen/seahub/blob/master/seahub/templates/email_base.html)

-Note: You can copy email_base.html to `seahub-data/custom/templates/email_base.html` and modify the new one.
-In this way, the customization will be maintained after upgrade.
+!!! note "You can copy email_base.html to `seahub-data/custom/templates/email_base.html` and modify the new one.
+In this way, the customization will be maintained after upgrade"

 ### User resets his/her password